 Wright Brothers National Memorial commemorates two ingenious brothers from Dayton, Ohio, who, in 1900, chose the sparsely populated area known as the Outer Banks to conduct a series of experiments that three years later resulted in the world’s first powered, sustained and controlled flight.
 Orville and Wilbur Wright traveled to the Outer Banks for their flight experiments because of the wind, slopes without trees or shrubs and sandy soil for soft landings.
 On December 17, 1903, the Wright brothers were successful with four powered flights.
 The first lasted 12 seconds and carried Orville 120 feet, and the last, longest flight lasted 59 seconds and carried Wilbur 852 feet.
 The story of these brothers embodies the American ideal of hard work overcoming obstacles.

-The memorial includes a visitors center* with a bookstore, exhibits on the Wright brothers and full-scale replicas of both the 1902 Wright Glider and the 1903 Wright Flyer.
+The memorial includes a visitors center with a bookstore, exhibits on the Wright brothers and a full-scale replica of the 1903 Wright Flyer.
 On the grounds a six-ton granite boulder marks the take-off spot and the smaller markers of all four flights that took place on December 17.
 There are replica buildings of the Wright brothers’ living quarters and hangar.